Heart valve disease

 When to see a doctor

 If you have symptoms of possible heart valve disease, make an appointment for a health checkup.
-You may be referred to a doctor trained in heart diseases, called a cardiologist.
+You may be sent to a doctor trained in heart diseases, called a cardiologist.

 Causes

-To understand the causes of heart valve disease, it may be helpful to know how the heart works.
+To understand the causes of heart valve disease, it may help to know how the heart works.

 Four valves in the heart keep blood flowing in the right direction.
 These valves are: